Hyperloop - Autonomous Cars - Revamped Rail Transit - And More!

 I believe that Chattanooga has great potential to be involved in these changes.
 I believe Chattanooga could not just take advantage of the coming technology, but could be a major hub, if not the premiere hub for improved transit in the Southeast.
 I believe Chattanooga could be even more than that.
 Chattanooga could host manufacturing and maintenance facilities, and perhaps even a regional or national headquarters.
 All of this, of course, would be a huge boon to our local and regional economy.

 Instead of the various modes competing with each other, the transportation system of the future will likely not replace any existing mode of transportation entirely.
-Instead, it will be a far more integrated whole, where existing modes and new systems such as Hyperloop and Maglev, will compliment each other modes in ways that in many cases makes all modes function even better.
+Instead, it will be a far more integrated whole, where existing modes and new systems such as Hyperloop and Maglev, will compliment each other in ways that in most cases makes all modes function even better.
 This web site is dedicated to explaining and promoting ideas that can make this future happen.

 About this Web Site